jjanvier/CrowdinBundle/README.md

 * `crowdin:api:download` downloads last package from Crowdin.
 * `crowdin:api:export` builds a zip archive with latest Crowdin translations.
 Can be invoked only once every 30 minutes.
 * `crowdin:api:add-file` adds a new file to the Crowdin project.
+* `crowdin:api:update-file` updates an existing file in the Crowdin project.
 * `crowdin:api:delete-file` deletes a file from the Crowdin project.
 All the translations will be lost without ability to restore them.
 * `crowdin:api:status` gets Crowdin project progress by language.
 * `crowdin:api:upload` uploads latest version of your localization files to Crowdin.